behzadhsni/BReG-NeXt/README.md

 # BReG-NeXt
-Implementation of the BReG-NeXt architecture
+Implementation of the paper **BReG-NeXt: Facial Affect Computing Using Adaptive Residual Networks With Bounded Gradient**

 BReG-NeXt paper can be found on